eduardojigub/TimerRepo/README.md

 # TimerRepo
-A Stopwatch made using C#
+A Stopwatch console application made using C#